 People have been making cheese in Menorca for thousands of years.
 By far the most famous is the cow’s milk cheese of Mahón.
 Sold at various ages it gets darker, saltier and harder as it matures.
 The distinctive taste is in part due to the salty sea breezes that blow on to the meadows where the cows graze.
 The young cheese is mild and creamy while the older cheese is hard, with a robust salty flavour.

-Tip: Only buy Mahón cheese that has the creases left by the cloth that it is wrapped in before aging.
-If it doesn’t have these creases it will be industrially produced cheese rather than the high quality artisan cheese you should be looking for.
+Top Tip: Only buy Mahón cheese that has the creases left by the cloth that it is wrapped in before ageing.
+If it doesn’t have these creases it will be industrially produced cheese rather than the high-quality artisan cheese representing authentic Menorcan cuisine.

 Menorcan wines are unique with subtle hints of the island’s herbs, minerals and salty sea breezes.
 You’ll find 8 wineries on Menorca the largest of which is Binifadet in Sant Lluis, a great place to visit for a tour and wine tasting.
 They also have an on site restaurant serving excellent cuisine.
 Be sure to book in advance as it is very popular.